Plan for future workforce changes

 - What are the key events and timing?

-Are there any common elements or emerging themes (e.g. service delivery models, use of technology)?
+Are there any common elements or emerging themes (e.g. service delivery models, use of technology, impact of automation)?

 How will each scenario impact on the workforce?